msuganthan/aws-solution-architect/docs/33-scale-up-and-out.md

+[8:46:26]
 ### Scale Up and Scale Out

-When utilization increases and we are reaching capacity we can:
+When utilization increases, and we are reaching capacity we can:

 ### Scale-up(Vertical Scaling)